ZexuanSun/Numerical-Solutions-of-Differential-Equations/README.md

 I also implemented numerical experiments to verify the convergence of finite volume method.

 ## Project 3
-The third project is about **Riemann problem for inviscid Burger's equation**.
+The third project is about **Riemann problem for inviscid Burgers equation**.
 I used four different schemes, **Lax-Friedrichs, Lax-Wendroff, Godunov and Beam-Warming**, to give numerical solution of the Riemann problem for inviscid Burger's equation and tested the performances of the four schemes under different time steps and space steps.